 At Volunteering Australia, we recognise that our goals can only be realised through the collective efforts of a dedicated and empowered workforce, an exceptionally effective board, and the seamless operations of our organisation.

-Our team, comprising dedicated employees and volunteers, wholeheartedly embraces our values and mission to advance volunteering in the Australian community.
-We are united in our commitment to support one another and our members, all while striving to achieve the most significant outcomes for the volunteering ecosystem.
+Our team, comprising dedicated employees and volunteers, embraces our vision to make volunteering the heart of Australian communities.
+We are united in our commitment to support one another and our members while striving to achieve the most significant outcomes for the volunteering ecosystem.

 Mark Pearce